SarahDarby/git-practice/README.md

-# git-practice
+# Git Practice
-a git repo for practice purposes
+This is a git repo for practice purposes.